SinTan1729/chhoto-url/README.md

 In order to use API key validation, set the `api_key` environment variable.
 If this is not set, the API will default to cookie validation (see section above).
 If the API key is insecure, a warning will be outputted along with a generated API key which may be used.

+Example Linux command for generating a secure API key: `tr -dc A-Za-z0-9 </dev/urandom | head -c 128`

 To add a link:
 ``` bash
 curl -X POST -H "X-API-Key: <YOUR_API_KEY>" -d '{"shortlink":"<shortlink>", "longlink":"<longlink>"}' http://localhost:4567/api/new
 ```
+Send an empty `<shortlink>` if you want it to be auto-generated.
+The server will reply with the generated shortlink.

 To get a list of all the currently available links:
 ``` bash